Maappers123123/Clinical-Video-Annotation-Tool/README.md

 ### ❌ "Python was not found" / Microsoft Store popup

 Python is not installed, or not on your system PATH.
-See **Step 1** above — reinstall from python.org and make sure "Add python.exe to PATH" is checked.
+See **Step 1**
+above: reinstall from python.org and make sure "Add python.exe to PATH" is checked.
 If you use Anaconda/Miniconda, see the **Anaconda / Miniconda users** section above.